Understanding Saint Kitts and Nevis Weather Year-Round

 August and November: Lower Risk Months

 August and November sit at the edges of peak hurricane activity.
-August records an average temperature of 29°C84°F with only 21 mm0.8 in of rainfall.
-November cools to 27°C81°F with moderate rainfall at 49 mm1.9 in.
+August sees an average temperature of 28°C82°F with average rainfall of only around 105 mm4.1 in.
+November cools to an average of 27°C80°F with average rainfall around 130 mm5.1 in.

 These months offer significantly reduced room rates and fewer tourists, making them attractive for budget-conscious travelers willing to accept slightly elevated weather uncertainty.